Other / mixed grade configuration · Miami, FL

 What is the racial and ethnic makeup of Pace Center for Girls?

-The largest demographic group at Pace Center for Girls is Hispanic or Latino at 69.4%.
-The school serves a student body in MIAMI, FL.
+The largest demographic group at Pace Center for Girls is Hispanic or Latino at 69.4% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Pace Center for Girls?

-Pace Center for Girls has a Resource Investment Index of 35/100 (F) based on 2 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Pace Center for Girls has a Resource Investment Index of 70/100 (higher reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page